updated 22nd Mar 2022

 Anyone unable to attend on the dates announced, may be able to join soon afterwards, provided they can attend a catch-up session with me beforehand.
 (N.B.
 This isn’t always easy to organise with my other commitments.)

 Taster Days consist of a series of sessions (amounting to around 4 hours in total), based around general principles, the use of a rowing machine and, providing it’s available, some time in the Tank (an indoor rowing facility like a sitting alongside a swimming pool and holding an oar).

 * – Recent experience has shown that it is better to avoid the stress of trying to get people onto the water on their first day.
 This removes any rush to acquire the necessary – and considerable – skills that need to be taught before being able to handle a boat.
 Those wanting only a taste of the sport may therefore be invited back to have a water experience on a subsequent date.

 I have also introduced free access to my coaching videos (see https://www.oxfordrowcoach.co.uk/online-coaching-videos/) which can serve as a back-up to your live teaching experience.

 Apart from the first days of a course, further Taster Days are rarely offered and then only when they can fit in with the smooth, ongoing development of those already rowing.

 During a course, my own rowing commitments must take priority, as they involve others who may depend on my availability.
 You will be kept informed in good time about any variations to the course schedule.

-See this overview for a reminder of how the course will work.
-This overview also indicates how you should deal with any absences due to your own holidays and other pre-existing or ad hoc commitments.
+See this overview for an overview of how the course will work.
+This also explains how you should deal with any absences due to your own holidays and other pre-existing or ad hoc commitments.